JOHNFLEURIMOND/ReactGraphQL/readme.md

 [![](public/prisma2.png)](https://github.com/JOHNFLEURIMOND/ReactGraphQL)
 [![](public/prisma3.png)](https://github.com/JOHNFLEURIMOND/ReactGraphQL)

+After all this I started uo the GraphQL client side.
+So I started my created my database in a variable, made a function called createServer which will ingest a schema.graphql and it will match up everything in the schema with resolvers out of a mutations or query. ( Query resolvers have to do with pulling data and mutations resolvers have to do with pushing data.)

+Then in the index.js, I brought in my variables for env, db and createServer.
+I have MIDDLEWARE to Install but thats on hold.
+So I can start my server script which is ran by Nodemon.

 ## Optimizations.
 I have to get  GraphQL going on the client side.
 I would Like to add concurrently, which is a NPM package that allows you to run two scripts at once.